Shopify/polaris/.changeset/rude-teachers-doubt.md

 'polaris.shopify.com': minor
 ---

-Added what's new color page and updated design/colors for the new color tokens
+Added "What's new" color page and updated design/colors for the new color tokens